 Beginning your tax preparation now may help you avoid surprises, give you more time to gather your documents, reduce your taxable income, and even protect you from identity theft.

-Got 3 hours to spare?
-That's the amount of time that the IRS estimates it takes the average individual to fill in the blanks on their annual tax return forms.1 Of course, there's more to tax prep than just signing your name.
-One way to get through the process is to focus on the potential payoff—say, several thousand dollars in a refund, for one.
+This year, it will take the average person 13 hours to fill in the required information on their annual tax return forms.1 One way to get through the process is to focus on the potential payoﬀ—say, several thousand dollars in a refund, for one.

-The 2020 filing season officially opens on February 12, 2021, and the final federal deadline is now May 17, for most returns.
+The 2022 ﬁling season oﬃcially began on January 23, 2023, and the ﬁnal deadline is April 18, 2023, unless you file for an extension (which also must be done by the tax-filing deadline).
 So those are your general parameters on timing.
-Beside the possibility of getting a refund, these are other reasons to fast track your tax process, particularly for your 2020 return.
+Besides the possibility of getting a refund, these are other reasons to fast track your tax process, particularly for your 2022 return.

 Filing your tax return as soon as possible is one of the best ways to guard against tax-related identity theft.
 In these scenarios, a criminal ﬁles a fraudulent return and collects a refund in your name before you ﬁle your return.
 If you ﬁle your legitimate return before a crook tries to ﬁle one for you, the fraudulent return is rejected.

 If you are worried your account has been compromised, still continue to ﬁle your legitimate tax return and to pay your tax bill if you owe money, although you may have to submit a paper return rather than an electronic one.
 Attach Form 14039, Identity Theft Aﬃdavit, when ﬁling your return.

 To protect yourself, remember that the IRS will not call you or contact you via email, and you should not give your personal information to anyone over the phone.
 Visit Identity Theft Central for information about tax-related identity theft and data security protection from the IRS.